 Panelists: Steve Layne and Herb Lottier

-The ASIS International Cultural Properties Council serves as the leading resource for education, outreach, and suggested protection for institutions dedicated to the preservation, presentation, and stewardship of cultural resources: thought, speech, action, artifacts, and built heritage; to include museums, libraries, faith-based organizations, performing arts centers, and any cultural facility concerned with the protection of people, valuable collections, and other assets.
-Our panel of speakers will discuss the council’s work as well as trends in cultural property protection.
+The ASIS International Cultural Properties Council serves as the leading resource for education, outreach, and suggested protection for institutions dedicated to the preservation, presentation, and stewardship of cultural resources: thought, speech, action, artifacts, and built heritage; this includes museums, libraries, faith-based organizations, performing arts centers, and any cultural facility concerned with the protection of people, valuable collections, and other assets.
+Our panel of speakers will discuss the Council’s work as well as trends in cultural property protection.

 International Committee on Museum Security (ICMS): We Exist to Serve